What Causes PTSD In Teenagers? Signs, Symptoms, And Treatment

 Medically reviewed by Majesty Purvis, LCMHC

-Do you have a teenager that seems to be experiencing the symptoms of post-traumatic stress disorder (PTSD)?
-If so, you might be wondering what could be causing them to feel this way.
-The truth is that there are many aspects of a teenager’s life that could lead to events that cause PTSD or the development of PTSD symptoms.
-The most important way to support your teenager through this experience is finding them the help they need, which can make all the difference in helping them work through their trauma and live a full and happy life.
+Does your teenager seem to be experiencing the symptoms of post-traumatic stress disorder (PTSD)?
+There are many aspects of a teenager’s life that could lead to events that cause the development of PTSD symptoms.
+The most important way to support your teenager through this experience is typically by finding them the professional help they need to cope with their symptoms.
+Here, we’ll cover some common signs and symptoms of PTSD in teens along with treatment options for individuals in this age group.

 Getty/AnnaStills